 Before the butcher cuts the meat Zimbo sends out a ‘cut selection sheet’.
-Customers use this to make choices such as turning some tougher roasts into ground, requesting broth bones, how many steaks per package or the thickness of steaks.
-The requests are compiled and the best overall plan is made – nobody ever gets all their choices as the butcher can only make 2 cut sets and there are many variations.
+Customers use this to make choices such as turning some tougher roasts into ground, requesting broth bones, how many steaks per package or the thickness of steaks etc. The requests are compiled and the best overall plan is made – nobody ever gets all their choices on beef as the butcher can only make 2 cut sets and there are many variations.

 The hanging price is per pound.
 This applies for all meats from best steaks to liver.
 It is not possible to choose only the rib-eye steaks at this price.
 Each 1/4 side gets the same as the other 1/4s.
 That means that each 1/4 will have the same amount of steaks and liver and will contain all the types of meats/cuts that come from a beef animal.

 Tough meat.
 Sometimes this ‘real beef’ is tougher than store bough beef.
 There are reasons for this.
 My beef is leaner because I do not feed it corn, this means less fat (marbling).
 Fat is soft.
 You actually get more meat when a 1lb piece has less fat but since fat is softer than muscle the redder (less fatty) meat is tougher.
 Sometimes factory farm meats are injected with a chemical solution to preserve them, make them heavier and make them softer.
 We don’t do that.